 We fly over some of the most scenic areas of South West England.
 See our Meeting Locations for more detailed information.

 Ballooning is an experience NOT to be rushed.
 The actual balloon flight is approximately 45 mins – 1 hour, however everyone is involved (if they wish) with the pre-flight laying out and inflating of the balloon, and the packing away after the flight.
 It is very important that passengers arrive at the meeting point at the correct time and are fit enough to participate in the experience.
 It will sometimes be necessary to travel a short distance from the meeting point to a local launch site.
-Passengers will be returned to the original meeting point at the end of the flight.
+Passengers will be returned to the original meeting point in our complimentary transport at the end of the flight.
 For this reason passengers should allow at least 3.5 – 4 hours for the complete experience.
 Passengers are advised not to book a restaurant following an evening flight, as the return time cannot be guaranteed.

 No special clothing is required.
 Sensible outdoor clothes and weatherproof footwear suitable for wearing in the countryside at the time of year will be fine.
 Remember, we usually land in a field and the grass may be damp, and you may encounter the odd cowpat.
 A hat may be useful to protect your head from the heat from the burners.
-Ladies wear trousers please.
 No sandals, flip flops or high heels.

 Ballooning is like serendipity, which is the art of making happy and unexpected discoveries by chance.
 Where the balloon goes is entirely dependent on the wind direction on the day, no two flights are the same.
 A balloon cannot be steered and travels with the wind, so it is not possible to guarantee a flight over a particular house, town or village.